History and Politics

 The course offers students the opportunity to study British government and politics in Year 12.
 As well as gaining a sound knowledge of political institutions, students also explore current issues as they relate to these features.
 The examination of key political concepts underpins the learning experience in this year.

-- AS Unit 1 Written Paper: People, Politics and Participation in the UK
+- Written Paper: Government & Politics of the UK

 Scheme of Assessment A2